System Design Space

 Toil reduction

-How to measure toil, choose automation with visible impact, and protect engineering time from endless repeatable operations.
+Toil grows unnoticed and eats the time that could go to fixing the causes of failures.
+The book teaches how to measure it, choose automation with visible impact, and protect engineering time from endless repeatable work.

 On-call